kwitsch/GoSimpleServe/README.md

 Tiny static http server container.

 All files in the `/static` folder will be served via http.
-The `/static/index.html` file is mandetory for the container startup.
+If `/static/index.html` file is not provided the request will return OK.

 All environment variables are read at container start and won't refreshed afterwards.